hydrodynamicstability/Invitation-to-Hydrodynamics/README.md

 &emsp; &emsp; &emsp; \*\* *The Feynman Lectures in Physics*, vol. 2, ch.
 41. (Addison-Wesley, 1964.)

-**Welcome.**  This page aims to outline why a physicist should learn a little bit of fluid mechanics, and how to get started doing so.   -- Christopher Tong, Ph.D. (physics).
+**Welcome.**  This page aims to outline why a physicist should learn a little bit of fluid mechanics, and how to get started doing so.
+The page is currently under construction; thank you for your patience.  -- Christopher Tong, Ph.D. (physics).

 ### Why should a physicist learn some fluid mechanics?